Last updated: May 2026

 Giant (90+ lbs)$100-160Great Dane, Mastiff, Saint Bernard

-The German Longhaired Pointer, at 68 lbs, falls into the large category.
-Browse our complete breed cost directory to compare with any breed, or check our breed cost rankings for all 298 breeds ranked by monthly food cost.
+The German Longhaired Pointer falls into the large size category.
+Browse our complete breed directory to compare costs.
+You can also view our breed cost rankings to see all ranked breeds.

 Get Your Exact German Longhaired Pointer Food Cost